A Comprehensive Survey of Mamba Architectures for Medical Image Analysis: Classification, Segmentation, Restoration and

 Liu \textit{et al.} \cite{liu2024swinumambamambabasedunetimagenetbased} proposed Swin-UMamba which is a hybrid architecture that combines VSS with UNet for medical image segmentation tasks.
-Swin-UMamba detailed in \autoref{fig:Swin-umamba} integrates a Mamba-based encoder pretrained on ImageNet with a series of VSS blocks and upsample blocks.
+Swin-UMamba integrates a Mamba-based encoder pretrained on ImageNet with a series of VSS blocks and upsample blocks.
 The architecture of Swin-UMamba includes patch embedding, VSS blocks, patch merging, up-sample blocks, residual blocks, and a 1x1 convolution for segmentation output which combines Mamba with traditional segmentation network components.
-By combining the strengths of Mamba-based models with segmentation network structures, Swin-UMamba achieves superior results in medical image segmentation tasks, highlighting its effectiveness in improving pretrained models for improved segmentation accuracy. \autoref{fig:Swin-umamba} details the architecture of Swin-UMamba. \paragraph{\textbf{Mamba with Attention and Transformers:}} Wang \textit{et al.} \cite{wang2024weakmambaunetvisualmambamakes} proposed Weak-Mamba-UNet which uses a CNN-based UNet for extracting local features from data, a Swin Transformer-based SwinUNet for understanding global context and a VMamba based Mamba-UNet for modeling long-range dependencies.
+By combining the strengths of Mamba-based models with segmentation network structures, Swin-UMamba achieves better results in medical image segmentation tasks, highlighting its effectiveness in improving pretrained models for improved segmentation accuracy. \paragraph{\textbf{Mamba with Attention and Transformers:}} Wang \textit{et al.} \cite{wang2024weakmambaunetvisualmambamakes} proposed Weak-Mamba-UNet which uses a CNN-based UNet for extracting local features from data, a Swin Transformer-based SwinUNet for understanding global context and a VMamba based Mamba-UNet for modeling long-range dependencies.
 The results of Weak-Mamba-UNet shows that it solves inaccurate predictions caused by other approaches.
-Kirillov \textit{et al.} proposed Segment Anything Model (SAM) \cite{kirillov2023segment} which is originally done for 2D images.
-Inspired by this, Wang \textit{et al.} \cite{wang2024triplanemambaefficientlyadapting} proposed Efficiently Adapting Segment Anything Model (SAM) which shows superior performance on 3D medical images.
+Kirillov \textit{et al.} proposed the Segment Anything Model (SAM) \cite{kirillov2023segment} which was originally done for 2D images.
+Inspired by this, Wang \textit{et al.} \cite{wang2024triplanemambaefficientlyadapting} proposed Efficiently Adapting Segment Anything Model (SAM) which shows good performance on 3D medical images.
 The authors have modified the encoder of SAM by adding Tri-Plane Mamba (TP-Mamba) block on top of each ViT and the decoder of the model uses 3D convolution with instance normalization \cite{ulyanov2017instancenormalizationmissingingredient} and GELU activation function \cite{hendrycks2023gaussianerrorlinearunits}.
 The authors have also used LoRA \cite{hu2022lora} to adapt weights of Multi-Head self Attention module.